Suisel/Antivirus/README.md

 =========
 **Attention!
 To use this program you need Java-machine installed on your computer**

-To download and run the program on Windows:
+To use the program on Windows:

 1. Download ZIP-file
 2. Unpack it
 3. Open start.bat

-To download and run the program on other operation system:
+To use the program on other operation system:

 1. Download ZIP-file
 2. Unpack it